Majalli Wahabi

-Background
+Early and personal life

-Wahabi was born on 12 February 1954 in the Druze village of Beit Jann, Israel.
-He earned a B.A. in the History of Islam from the Hebrew University of Jerusalem and an M.A. in the History of the New Middle East from the University of Haifa.
+Wahabi was born in the Druze village of Beit Jann, Israel.
+He earned a B.A. in Political Sciences and History of Islam at the Hebrew University of Jerusalem; and M.A. in History of Concurrent Middle East at the University of Haifa, Israel.
+He is fluent in Arabic, Hebrew, English, and French.

-He served in the Israel Defense Forces.
-Initially assigned as an instructor at the intelligence school, he joined a Druze infantry battalion and became an officer.
-He served in the 1982 Lebanon War, and subsequently as a deputy brigade commander in the Golan Heights Division and as a senior Northern Command officer.
+He served in the Israel Defense Forces (IDF).
+Initially assigned as an instructor at the intelligence school, he joined a designated Druze infantry battalion and became an officer.
+He served in the 1982 Lebanon War, and subsequently as a deputy brigade commander in the Golan Heights Division, and as a senior Northern Command officer.
 He rose to the rank of Lieutenant-Colonel.

-Wahabi is married with four children.
-Wahabi's son, Tomer, is the first Druze member of Israel Army Radio.
-He is fluent in Arabic, Hebrew, English, and French.
+Wahabi is married and has 4 children; among them is his son Tomer Wahaba who served as the first Druze member of the Israeli Army Radio (GaLaTZ).

 Political career

 Wahabi met then-Defense Minister Ariel Sharon in 1981.
 Starting in 1996, he served as Sharon's personal ambassador to Israel's Arab neighbors, Egypt and Jordan.

 He was elected to the 16th Knesset in 2003 on the Likud list.
 In March 2005 he was appointed Deputy Minister in the Ministry in the Prime Minister's Office, and became Deputy Minister of Education, Culture and Sport in June 2006.

 When Sharon left Likud to found Kadima, Wahabi followed, and was elected to the 17th Knesset in 2006 on the Kadima list.
 He assumed the position of Deputy Speaker of the Knesset.
 In October 2007 he was added to Ehud Olmert's cabinet as Deputy Foreign Affairs Minister.
 He retained his seat in the 2009 elections after being placed 21st on the Kadima list.